-Open to spouses and partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority, the Professional Development Fellowship (PDF) program supports EFMs in their efforts to maintain, enhance, and/or develop their professional skills while overseas.
+Open to Eligible Family Member (EFM) spouses and Member of Household (MOH) partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority, the Professional Development Fellowship (PDF) program supports spouses and partners in their efforts to develop, maintain, and/or refresh their professional skills while overseas.
 Refer to the FAQs for more detailed information on eligibility and program information.

 Subject to budgetary constraints, PDFs from $1,000 up to $2,500 will be offered on a reimbursable basis for enrichment activities.
 Selectees will self-fund a minimum of 25 percent of the activity upon which the PDF is based.
-Proposals may include a wide range of activities including, but not limited to, classroom and distance learning courses, professional development activities, obtaining or renewal of professional certifications and licenses, and participation in professional conferences.
-Selectees will be reimbursed after the 2019-2020 activity is completed.
+Proposals may include a wide range of activities including, but not limited to, classroom and distance learning courses, professional development activities, obtaining or renewal of professional certifications and licenses, development of new career skills, and participation in professional conferences.
+Selectees will be reimbursed after the 2021-2022 activity is completed.
 The selectee submits the necessary documents to support the reimbursement request and is reimbursed accordingly.

 Send questions to FLOAskPDF2021firstname.lastname@example.org with the subject line: PDF Question.